WompLabsAI/website.github.io/TRAK_WOMP.md

 ### Random Projections and the JL Lemma

 One of the understood sources of error in the TRAK formulation is the random projection step.
 However, a theoretical result from [Johnson and Lindenstrauss](https://stanford.edu/class/cs114/readings/JL-Johnson.pdf), which shows inner products are preserved with high probability when projecting via a matrix $P\sim\mathcal{N}(0,1)^{p\times{k}}$, leads to the belief that this error is small.
-As a result, the ensembling improvement from $M$ different models is attributed to the need for different training trajectories to sample different possible loss landscapes.
+As a result, the improvement from ensembling $M$ different models is attributed to the need for different training trajectories to sample different possible loss landscapes.

 We show that this is not entirely the case.
 In fact, a large portion of the error comes from imperfections in the projection step.

 ### Projection Dimension and the $H^{-1}$ Approximation

 To reduce this degradation in accuracy, one can increase the projection dimension.
-But, the TRAK paper shows that there is an optimal projection dimension, beyond which performance starts to degrade.
-While we expect higher resolution representations to be less lossy, the issue comes from the inverse Hessian approximation $(\Phi_m^T\Phi_m)^{-1}$.
+But, the TRAK paper shows there is an optimal projection dimension, beyond which performance starts to degrade.
+While we expect higher-dimensional representations to be less lossy, the issue comes from the inverse Hessian approximation $(\Phi_m^T\Phi_m)^{-1}$.
 As dimensionality increases, the number of spurious correlations grows.
 But, a small tweak to the setup fixes this problem.

 ## TRAK With Optimally Modified Projections (WOMP)$\ _{haha,\ see\ what\ we\ did\ there}$